jch/jch.github.io/src/2016-01-02-unix-style-ruby-scripting.md

 `-s` makes `curl`'s output less noisy, and `-H` lets us pass in custom HTTP headers required by the API.

-Our scripts immediate goal is to produce JSON similar to the `echo` command in our example above.
+Our script's immediate goal is to produce JSON similar to the `echo` command in our example above.
 Again, we do not need an external library because `json` is available through the standard library: